 - Artichoke hearts

-Now that you know how to increase oxygen level in blood, what are you waiting for?
+Now that you know potential ways to increase the oxygen level in the blood, what are you waiting for?

 You don’t need some expensive supplement that purports to increase your oxygen levels.
 It will be expensive and unnecessary.
 Don’t get hooked on those crazy testimonies that sound too good to be true.
 Try a new idea from this vast list each week and see how you feel within the month.
-These are inexpensive, and tried and true methods to help you maintain your health.
+These are inexpensive and may help you maintain your health.
 Give them a try!